VeraCrypt is a free disk encryption software brought to you by IDRIX

-It adds enhanced security to the algorithms used for system and partitions encryption making it immune to new developments in brute-force attacks.
+VeraCrypt adds enhanced security to the algorithms used for system and partitions encryption making it immune to new developments in brute-force attacks.

-For example, when the system partition is encrypted, TrueCrypt uses PBKDF2-RIPEMD160 with 1000 iterations whereas in VeraCrypt we use
+As an example, when the system partition is encrypted, TrueCrypt uses PBKDF2-RIPEMD160 with 1000 iterations whereas in VeraCrypt we use